dabsterindia/LABs/Cluster Deployments/Hadoop_Prerequisites.md

-# Preparing the Environment for Hadoop Deployement:
+# Preparing the Environment for Hadoop Deployment:

 ## 1. Configure Password-Less SSH (Perform this step only on node1)